 He is also a BSN-sponsored athlete and the founder of Muscular Strength, a website dedicated to Scott's two greatest passions - fitness and bodybuilding.

-Whether you're a seasoned athlete or a beginner, Scott’s videos are a goldmine of great tips on fitness, lifestyle, and health that can boost your routine and push you towards doing your best in the gym.
+We watched every single of his videos to get all of his tips on fitness, lifestyle, and health that can boost your routine and push you towards doing your best in the gym.

-In this article, we're going to give you a detailed breakdown of Herman's training and diet we spent hours preparing.
-Let's dive in!
+We're going to give you a detailed breakdown of Herman's training and diet we spent hours preparing.
+Let's start.

 - Age: 29